Last updated on .

 The trail

 And then there’s Station #7.
 This is where we stopped smiling and the word “leisurely” got thrown out the window.
-From #7 to #8 is what they call “La Pared”, which means “The Wall”.
-It’s literally a steep, never-ending uphill climb over large boulders rocks.
+From #7 to #8 is what they call “La Pared”, which translates to “The Wall”.
+It’s literally a steep, seemingly never-ending uphill climb over large boulders rocks.
 You always think you’re near the end and then suddenly you look up and there are more rocks!

 La Pared at Iguaque Flora and Fauna Sanctuary near Villa de Leyva, Boyacá, Colombia